airwolff/competitor-analysis-framework/Util_01_Verify_Format_Facts.md

 **Before populating any field in the template, perform the following step-by-step verification and extraction process for EACH potential piece of factual information identified in the input related to that field:**

 1.  **Identify Factual Claim:** Pinpoint a specific statement in the input research that appears to be a factual claim relevant to the current template field.
-2.  **Locate Source:** Look immediately around that factual claim in the input text for its corresponding source citation (e.g., `[source: 5]`).
+2.  **Locate Source:** Look immediately around that factual claim in the input text for its corresponding source citation (e.g., `[source: 5]`, `(Requires Source URL)`, or similar indicator linked to a source list).
-3.  **Verify Source & URL:** Find that source entry in the input research's 'Works Cited' or source list.
+3.  **Verify Source & URL:** Find that source entry in the input research's 'Source List' or equivalent section.
 Check if it includes a verifiable URL.
 4.  **Validate Objectivity:** Confirm the statement is purely objective fact, free from analysis or opinion.
 5.  **Extract & Format:** If steps 1-4 are successful (claim found, cited, source verified with URL, objective), extract the precise factual statement and proceed to format it for the template field.
 6.  **Cite Correctly (INLINE CLICKABLE LINK REQUIRED):** Immediately after the extracted factual statement, **insert the citation formatted as a clickable Markdown link `[Short Source Name](URL)` using a concise name and the verified URL from the input's source list.** If a URL is *not* available for a verified source, use plain text `(Short Source Name)`. **This inline, clickable format is essential for verification.**
 7.  **Handle Unverifiable Claims:** If ANY of steps 2, 3, or 4 fail (no citation, source missing, no URL, subjective language), DO NOT include that factual claim in the output template.
-8.  **Handle Information Gaps:** If the template requires information that was explicitly sought but stated as "not found" in the input research, state this gap neutrally in the relevant field.
+8.  **Handle Information Gaps:** If the template requires information that was explicitly sought but stated as "`[Information Not Found]`" in the input research, state this gap neutrally (e.g., "`[Information Not Found]`") in the relevant field.

 **(Continue with original detailed instructions, which now refine the steps above):**

 * **Verification & Precision:** Ensure every factual statement placed into the template... is precise and directly supported by a verifiable source citation found within the input research...
 Scrutinize claims for accuracy...
 * **Citation:** Verify that every factual claim included... has an associated citation...
 When populating the template, replace the `(Source Reference)` placeholder... **format citations as clickable Markdown links `[Short Source Name](URL)` inline after the fact.** If a specific URL cannot be found... format the citation as plain text `(Short Source Name)` inline...
 Do not include any factual statement... if it lacks a verifiable source or citation... **The primary output format for citations in the template body MUST be the inline clickable Markdown link or plain text citation.**
-* **Handling Information Gaps:** If the input research indicates... explicitly state this gap in the relevant template field...
+* **Handling Information Gaps:** If the input research indicates... explicitly state this gap (`[Information Not Found]`) in the relevant template field...
 Do not leave fields blank...
 * **Strict Objectivity (No Analysis):** Ensure the output... contains *only* objective, verifiable facts...
 Remove ALL analysis, interpretation, opinions, or subjective/evaluative language...
 * **Clarity & Conciseness:** Ensure the factual language... is clear, concise, and professional...
 * **Structure & Formatting (Apply to Template Population):**